These lamb chop recipes work well on a buffet or on a special occasion menu. Try "Baby" Lamb Chops on your next baby shower menu.

 In a baking dish or bowl, combine all marinade ingredients.
 Place the lamb chops in a dish or zip-loc bag and coat well with the marinade.
 Cover and refrigerate for 6 to 8 hours, turning occasionally.

 To Broil: Cook lamb 4 inches from heat source.
-Broil for 5 to 6 minutes per side or to desired degree of doneness: 145°F for medium-rare, 160°F for medium or 170°F for well.
+Broil for 5 to 6 minutes per side or to desired degree of doneness

 To Grill: Cook lamb over medium-hot coals.
-Grill 4 inches from coals for 5 to 6 minutes on each side or to desired degree of doneness: 145°F for medium-rare, 160°F for medium or 170°F for well.
+Grill 4 inches from coals for 5 to 6 minutes on each side or to desired degree of doneness.

-To present chops, place bowl of vinaigrette on large platter and surround with cooked chops.
+To present chops, place bowl of Tomato and Oregano Vinaigrette (see below) on large platter and surround with cooked chops.
 Garnish platter with lemon wedges and sprigs of tarragon. thyme or parsley.

 Serve with Baby Baked Potatoes and Tender-Crisp Vegetable Platter